sirflano/BGE/README.md

 The engine supports:

 * A C++ API inspired by XNA
-* A really cool component based scene graph inspired by Unity
+* A component based scene graph inspired by Unity
 * Load simple 3D models, textures and sounds through a content pipeline
 * An API for drawing lines and text
 * Physically simulated rigid bodies and a factory for making them